Margherita Farnese: Early years

-Marriage and divorce
+Marriage and annulment

 Matrimonial negotiations between the Houses of Farnese and Gonzaga ended in November 1580.
 Despite a long-standing feud between both families (since 1547, when Ferrante Gonzaga had organised a plot against Pier Luigi Farnese, first Duke of Parma and Margherita's paternal grandfather), the parties came to a mutually beneficial agreement on the marriage of Margherita and Vincenzo Gonzaga, Hereditary Prince of Mantua.
 The initiator of the conclusion of the alliance between both houses was Cardinal Alessandro Farnese, Margherita's paternal grand-uncle.
 Negotiations on behalf of the groom were led by his father, Guglielmo Gonzaga, Duke of Mantua.
 The marriage was not only dynastic, but also pursued political goals: it was to become the basis of an alliance between the Duchies of Parma and Mantua against the Grand Duchy of Tuscany.
 The parties agreed on the demarcation of the border between their states and on the bride's dowry, which amounted to 300,000 ducats.
 The marriage contract also determined the immediate return of Margherita to her homeland.
 On 10 December 1580, the princess, accompanied by her relative Girolama Farnese, left Namur.
 On 17 February 1581 their cortege arrived in Piacenza, where a couple of weeks later the bride and groom met for the first time.

-On 2 March 1581 at Piacenza Cathedral, the Bishop of Parma Ferrante Farnese held the wedding ceremony of Margherita Farnese and the Hereditary Prince of Mantua.
+On 2 March 1581, at Piacenza Cathedral, the Bishop of Parma Ferrante Farnese held the wedding ceremony of Margherita Farnese and the Hereditary Prince of Mantua.
 A few days after the wedding, it turned out that the marriage was still unconsummated.
 The Crown Prince's secretary, Dr. Marcello Donati, reported this to Duke Guglielmo of Mantua, citing a congenital "obstruction" [narrow vagina] in his son's wife as the cause of the problem.
 In this regard, the famous physiologist Girolamo Fabrici d'Acquapendente was invited to Parma from Padua.
 After examining Margherita, he advised to expand her vagina with a cone-shaped object the size of her husband's penis.